-Sea of Thieves (PEGI 12) is Rare Ltd’s first person adventure game in which players sail the seas as pirates playing either solo or as part of a multiplayer crew.
+Sea of Thieves (Rare.
+PEGI 12) is a first person adventure game in which players sail the seas as pirates playing either solo or as part of a multiplayer crew.

 The game was initially released in March 2018 on Xbox One and Windows PC.
 Since then the game has regularly received updates.
 The 2.0.5 update, released earlier this year, added some additional accessibility settings, including some that we often look for in our work at SpecialEffect.
 The full list can be found in the release notes here: 2.0.5 Release Notes

 Toggle Radial Menus – With this setting ‘On’, players are able to to press their input once to open a radial menu, rather than hold it for the duration of choosing and selecting an item.
 Pressing the input once more after your selection with the joystick will confirm the item.
 More info on this setting can be found here: Support for Radial Menus